-You will be aware that the University and College Union (UCU) called a UK-wide marking and assessment boycott (MAB) that began on 20 April 2023.
-The UCU branch at QUB is involved in this action.
-At least thirteen academic subjects at QUB will be impacted by this action.
+By now, you will be aware that the University and College Union (UCU) has called a UK-wide marking and assessment boycott (MAB) that began on 20 April 2023.
 The boycott is an escalation of the dispute between university employees and employers over staff pay and working conditions.
 Staff working conditions affect your learning in substantive ways, including e.g. class sizes, module availability, and the amount of time staff have to meet with you and to give feedback on your work.